-Travel packing can seem like a pretty basic part of the traveling experience for frequent travelers, but a poor packing job can turn a dream trip into a nightmare quickly!
-It’s literally hectic work for most of us.
+Travel packing can seem like a part of the traveling experience for frequent travelers, but a poor packing job can quickly turn a dream trip into a nightmare!
+It’s hectic work for most of us.

-Are you wondering how to pack light or looking for smart essential travel packing tips for minimalist traveling?
+Are you wondering how to pack light or looking for clever crucial travel packing tips for minimalist traveling?
 You’ve landed in the right place!

-These travel tips on how to pack lighter will help to eliminate the hassle of a forgotten item, maximize your space, and make sure you are looking – and smelling – your very best every day!
+These travel tips on how to pack lighter will help eliminate the hassle of a forgotten item, maximize your space, and ensure you are looking – and smelling – your very best every day!
 You’ll also save on luggage weight limits at airports and cruise lines.

-You can use these great packing tips to make your travel convenient whether you’re taking a family vacation, visiting Europe, or heading off on a business trip.
+You can use these great packing tips to make your travel convenient, whether taking a family vacation, visiting Europe, or heading off on a business trip.

-“How to pack light smart essential travel packing tips for minimalist traveling” I hear you hammering away at your keyboard.
+“How to pack light smart crucial travel packing tips for minimalist traveling,” I hear you hammering away at your keyboard.
 Fear, not dauntless traveler, for I am here with the gen.

 1. Take Half the Clothes You Think You’ll Need

 That’s right; HALF.
-It’s incredibly easy to pack your entire wardrobe for a three-day trip.
-Trust me, I’ve done it more times than I care to admit.
-I think I’m going to wear all my stuff, and I end up wearing the same three outfits I wear every single day at home.
+It’s straightforward to pack your entire wardrobe for a three-day trip.
+Trust me; I’ve done it more often than I admit.
+I think I will wear all my stuff, and I end up wearing the same three outfits I wear every day at home.

-The biggest packing tips advice we can give is that you really don’t need as many clothes as you think you’ll need.
-Of course, pack the essentials (like underwear and socks), but you don’t need 10 pairs of pants for a 10-day holiday.
-Really, do you wear that many when you’re at home?
+Our most extensive packing tip advice is that you don’t need as many clothes as you think you’ll need.
+Of course, pack the essentials (like underwear and socks), but you don’t need ten pairs of pants for a 10-day holiday.
+Do you wear that many when you’re at home?

-Here’s a handy packing tip I try to remember for packing light: pack what you think you’re going to need and then eliminate half of that.
+Here’s a handy packing tip I try to remember for packing light: pack what you think you’ll need and eliminate half of that.
 This saves space for business trips and is one of the best tips I’ve gotten.

-As a complement to this travel packing tips rule, you might also hear advice that says take twice the money you plan on taking.
-That’s relevant advice too because withdrawal fees outside of your country can be astronomical.
+To complement this travel packing tips rule, you might also hear advice to take twice the money you plan on taking.
+That’s relevant advice, too, because withdrawal fees outside of your country can be astronomical.

 2. Pack Smart

-Between packing cubes, plastic bags, and compression cubes, there are lots of packing tips to get everything you need all buttoned up into one bag.
+Between packing cubes, plastic bags, and compression cubes, there are many packing tips to get everything you need all buttoned up into one bag.
 Rolling clothes is one of the best packing tips I’ve ever gotten.
-It’s amazing how much more room is available when you roll instead of fold when packing things.
+It’s incredible how much more room is available when you move instead of folding when packing things.

 Another way to pack efficiently is with compression bags.
 They take up less space by allowing you to compress items down into a vacuum-packed bag.
 Use them for your bulkiest clothing items, such as ski gear, to pack efficiently.
-Then, you can place it in your carry-on or checked bag with ease.
+Then, you can easily place it in your carry-on or checked bag.

 Both packing cubes and compression bags are high on our list as some of the most efficient packing tips to save space in your suitcase.
-Use them to pack clothes and bulky items as well as store dirty laundry and maximize space on your return trip.
+Use them to pack clothes and bulky items, store dirty laundry, and maximize space on your return trip.
 You can also use a simple plastic bag to store dirty laundry and shoes.

 See Related: Travel Tips for Visiting Mexico on a Budget